tjhendrickson/BIDShcppipelines_status/README.md

                         according to the BIDS standard. output_dir            The directory where the HCP output files are stored.
-                        The processing status csv file will be outptted here {participant,group}   Level of the analysis that will be performed.
-Multiple participant level analyses can be run independently (in parallel) using the same output_dir.
+                        The processing status csv file will be outptted here

 optional arguments:
   -h, --help            show this help message and exit